-In case of vermin infestation (bedbugs, cockroaches, rats, ants etcetera), tenants are obligated to contact KI Housing immediately.
+In case of vermin infestation (bedbugs, cockroaches, rats, ants etcetera), tenants are obligated to submit a maintenance request in the customer portal immediately.
 Make sure you do not spread the vermin to any other room, by moving furniture, clothes or bed linen.

 Pest control is free of charge and will not cost you anything.

 All KI Housing rooms and apartments are fully-furnished.
 To minimize the risk of vermin, it is not allowed to bring any second hand furniture to the room/apartment.